 Dr. Calum MacRae, Vice Chair for Scientific Innovation in the Department of Medicine at Brigham and Women’s Hospital (BWH), and his world-class team were selected as the recipients of the One Brave Idea research award.
 The team is made up of investigators from a wide variety of disciplines, such as cardiology, data science, and engineering.
 Each has experience breaking down boundaries and working outside the constraints of traditional biomedical science.
-The team will work out of the One Brave Idea Science Innovation Center in Boston to facilitate new techniques in a clinical context, where they will have access to a national consortium of translational scientists, the engineering know-how of MIT, and the clinical device expertise of BWH’s Next Generation Phenotyping Center.
+The team works out of the One Brave Idea Science Innovation Center in Boston to facilitate new techniques in a clinical context, where they have access to a national consortium of translational scientists, the engineering know-how of MIT, and the clinical device expertise of BWH’s Next Generation Phenotyping Center.

 Our Mission & Vision